Kinvey/node-background-task/README.md

 ### Task Workers

+Processing for a worker is kicked off by the `TASK_AVAILABLE` event, once you get this event you can either accept the task, or ignore the task.
+If multiple workers accept the task then the first to accept will handle the task.

 * `connect(options)` -- Create a new instance of a BackgroundTask, allowing you to specify options.
 You must specify `isWorker: true` to register as a background worker.
+* `acceptTask(callback)` -- Accepts a task from the queue to start processing.
 * `completeTask(taskId, status, msg)` -- Mark a task as complete.

 ### Events